thehackerwithin/berkeley/docs/_posts/2018-09-10-github-oss.md

   5. if prompted for you passphrase and you know it, enter it, but if you don't know it, then kill the shell, delete the `.ssh` folder, and restart from step 2
   6. on you laptop, open the `id_rsa.pub` file in `.ssh/` and copy the contents
-  7. online in your personal GitHub profile, in settings SSH keys, click New SSH key, and paste the contents of your public key and click Add SSH key to save
+  7. online in your personal GitHub profile, in settings under SSH keys, click New SSH key, paste the contents of your public key and click Add SSH key to save

-- HTTPS: You use your GitHub username and password, but if you enabled TFA, this becomes more complicated.
+- **HTTPS**: You use your GitHub username and password, but if you enabled TFA, this becomes more complicated.
 You have two more options:

   * Windows: do nothing, Microsoft has already installed a credential manager